 Classroom activities that take place in our schools are a vital part of the teacher-students learning process.
 Regular daily attendance and being on time for school is essential and expected if students are to derive maximum benefit from school and the very best education.
 Please make every effort to ensure that your child is in school every day.
 Absenteeism is considered a serious matter for all students.
-Children are expected to attend school unless the child is ill or involved in an emergency situation.
+Students are expected to attend school unless the child is ill or involved in an emergency situation.
 The active design of learning experiences in our schools incorporates group process and interaction with other students to a great degree.
 Those aspects of missed lessons cannot be replicated.
 The end result could be harmful to student achievement.
 School vacation times are provided on the school calendar.

 The Raymond School Board considers regular attendance essential to success in school.
 As the student progresses through school, the major responsibility for attendance shifts from parent/guardian to the student.
 Therefore, the school's response to an excessive number of absences will differ from level to level.
-Each school will develop procedures outlining how to address an excessive number of student absences.
+Each school will develop procedures outlining how to address students who have an excessive number of absences.
 There are a number of items that are common to all schools.
 They include:

-- Students are expected to make up work missed due to absence, tardiness, dismissal, or suspensions. - Students who do not attend school will not be allowed to participate in or attend school activities on that day. - Any procedures that impact a student's grades due to excessive absences will contain an appeals process.
+- Students are expected to make up all work missed due to absence, tardiness, dismissal, or suspensions. - Students will not receive credit for made-up work as a result of unexcused absences. - Students who do not attend school will not be allowed to participate in or attend school activities on that day. - Any procedures that impact a student's grades due to excessive absences will contain an appeals process.